pf4j/pf4j/README.md

 * `classes` folder
 * `lib` folder (optional - if the plugin used third party libraries)

-The plugin manager discovers plugins metadata using a PluginDescriptorFinder.
-DefaultPluginDescriptorFinder lookup plugins descriptors in MANIFEST.MF file.
+The plugin manager discovers plugins metadata using a **PluginDescriptorFinder**.
+**DefaultPluginDescriptorFinder** lookup plugins descriptors in MANIFEST.MF file.
-In this case the classes/META-INF/MANIFEST.MF looks like:
+In this case the `classes/META-INF/MANIFEST.MF` looks like:

     Manifest-Version: 1.0
     Archiver-Version: Plexus Archiver